vasudevan-gomathy/Bank-Customer-Churn-Analysis/README.md

  - Estimated Salary
  - Location
  - Gender

+### Page 3: Report

+This page generates report which can be download as csv with piechart containing the percentage of customer churned.

  ## Conclusion
  Although the model has good AUC-ROC score, down the line it can be improved by: